jdefrancesco/crowdstrike/DesignDoc.md

 * The producer begins execution first, the consumer second.

 This is essentially the "Bounded Buffer Problem", better knowns as "Producer/Consumer Problem".
-The primary challenge is for the two programs to efficiently work in harmony to process data of some sort.
-Since this problem deals with concurrency, we must ensure safe communication between the producer and the consumer.
+The primary challenge is for the two programs to efficiently process data and work in harmony.
+Since this problem deals with concurrency, we must ensure safe communication between the producer and consumer.
 We want to avoid things such as: deadlock situations, race conditions, and inefficient processing.

 A primary decision that needs to be made is the method used for IPC.
-The requirements document specifies we wish to maximize throughput, so we want a fast IPC mechanism that is well supported by most platforms.
-My solution will target POSIX systems such as macOS/Linux.
-This solution will utilize POSIX Shared Memory for IPC; Windows systems support a version of shared memory as well, so porting this solution to a Windows system shouldn't be too difficult.
+The requirements document specifies that we should optimize for maximize throughput.
+We want a fast IPC mechanism that is well supported by most platforms.
+Since these two programs are built for POSIX systems such as macOS/Linux, I chose POSIX Shared Memory for communication between producer and consumer.
+POSIX Shared Memory is an efficient
+IPC mechanism as it allows us to "sidestep" the kernel when data exchanges take place.
+This is because we essentially use `mmap()` to create page table entries in both processes that point to the memory region we wish to share.
+Although this solution targets POSIX systems, Windows NT provides similar memory mapping and shared memory primitives; adding Windows support would not be too difficult.

 ## CSPROD (Producer)